Coarse differentiation of quasi-isometries I: spaces not quasi-isometric to Cayley graphs: Geometry of and

 We define the upper boundary $\partial^+X$ as the set of equivalence classes of vertical geodesic rays going up (where two rays are considered equivalent if they are bounded distance apart).
 The lower boundary $\partial_-X$ is defined similarly.
 It is easy to see that if $X = \Sol$ case, $\partial^+X \isom \reals$ and $\partial_-X \isom \reals$.
 If $X = \DL(m,n)$, then $\partial_-X \isom \ratls_m$ and $\partial^+X \isom \ratls_n$.
 As discussed in Section \ref{section:qis}, if $x \in \partial_-X$, $y \in \partial^+X$ and $z \in \reals$, we can define $(x,y,z) \in X$ as the point at height $z$ on the unique vertical geodesic connecting $x$ and $y$.

 \bold{Landau asymptotic notation.} In the following lemma and throughout the paper, we use the notation $a = O(b)$ to mean that $a < c_1 b$ where $c_1$ is a constant depending only on the quasi-isometry constants $(\kappa,C)$ of $\phi$ and on the model space or spaces (i.e. on $m$,$n$, $m'$, $n'$).
 We use the notation $a = \Omega(b)$ to mean that $a > c_2 b$, where $c_2$ depends on the same quantities as $c_1$.
-We also use the notation $a \GG b$ and $a \ll b$ with the same meaning of the implied constants. \mc{rewrite}
+We also use the notation $a \GG b$ and $a \ll b$ to mean $a>C_1 b$ or $a<C_1{\inv} b$ with the same dependence of constants. \mc{rewrite}

 We state here a key geometric fact used at various steps in the proof.